 To comply with the GDPR’s Right to Erasure, organizations must securely locate and delete personal data upon request.
 Here’s how to efficiently achieve this in 3 steps:

 BCWipe’s Search feature helps identify sensitive data quickly.
-To fulfill a Right to Erasure request, start by selecting the ‘Personal Identifiable Information (PII)’ preset to locate specific types of PII, for example Social Security Numbers or tax IDs.
-Then, enter a relevant keyword – such as the name of the individual requesting data deletion.
+To fulfill a Right to Erasure request, start by selecting the ‘GDPR’ template to locate specific types of PII, for example Social Security Numbers or tax IDs.
+Then enter the relevant customer information – such as the name of the individual requesting data deletion.
 In this example, the person’s name is John Smith.

 Step 2: Check Search Results